 Although the end of the 1980s marked the effective end of the DX family and the FM hype, advances in technology and additional synthesis techniques have kept FM a viable method of synthesis into the present day, with many manufacturers across the years trying their hand at creating FM-based instruments with a greater ease of programming than found in Yamaha's original devices.
 Yamaha themselves have honored the legacy of the original DX instruments with the Reface DX, revamping the four operator engine used on the DX9 and others for the modern day, but adding in a bigger screen and a few other additions to smooth out the patch creation process, as well as some effects and a built-in MIDI looper to make it a more complete instrument.

 In the past few years, Elektron's Digitone has perhaps single-handedly brought the appeal of FM back into the forefront for many performing electronic musicians.
 Its combination of FM and subtractive synthesis methods combined with Elektron's tried and true sequencing capabilities make for a total powerhouse of an instrument.
-They've even put together a keyboard version for those looking for the classic player's approach to FM.
 On the other hand, if you're looking for a no-frills, percussion-oriented approach to FM, their streamlined Model:Cycles groovebox shows that FM is capable of more than just glassy pads and punchy basses.

 Among the most popular members of Korg's Volca series of portable instruments is the fittingly named Volca FM.
 While it has certainly taken some visual cues from the DX7 in its color palette, it actually contains the same six operator architecture and 32 algorithms as the original, and can even load up SYS-EX messages for DX7 presets.
 It does only have three voices of polyphony, but the inclusion of built-in chorus and a killer sequencer make it a serious instrument in its own right.
 Korg also revealed a concept synthesizer named Opsix at NAMM earlier this year, bearing remarkable resemblance to an actual DX7.
 The instrument was shown in a glass case and not available to be played by the public, but the fact that it was even displayed at all seems to hint that Korg might be cooking up an exciting new FM instrument.